ninoseki/mihari/docs/emitters/misp.md

 - [https://www.misp-project.org/](https://www.misp-project.org/)

 This emitter creates an event on MISP based on an alert.
+MISP v2 is supported.

 ```yaml
 emitter: misp